close

 Bindi, also known as okra, is a versatile vegetable used in a wide range of culinary applications worldwide.
 Its unique texture and mild flavor make it a popular ingredient in many cuisines.

-See also Popularity of Indian Food: A Global Culinary Sensation
+See also Juicy's Fair Food: A Culinary Adventure

 Bindi can be cooked in various ways, including frying, roasting, grilling, and stewing.
 It is often added to soups, stews, and curries, and can also be used as a thickener.
 In some cultures, bindi is pickled or fermented to preserve its flavor and extend its shelf life.